dkarpa/dkarpa.github.io/_posts/2026-05-07-behavior-not-preferences-conjoint-experiments.md

 Each is a different angle on the same underlying claim: the choice was produced by a process, that process was hierarchical, and the hierarchy is recoverable from the data we already collect.
 There is independent validation for this from eye-tracking.
 The levels respondents fixate on first in a conjoint task (Jenke et al. 2021) are the same ones the tree puts at the root.

-A steep hierarchy is not a sign of a broken design.
-It is evidence that the design successfully activated a strong, structured preference, and surfacing that structure is what `cjdiag` is for.
+A steep hierarchy is evidence that the design successfully activated a strong, structured preference.
+Surfacing that structure is what `cjdiag` is for.
 The car shopper who refuses to look at anything above their budget isn't being irrational.
 They're being efficient.
 When we analyze their choices, our job is to notice that the budget was the gate and to report it that way, alongside the AMCEs that quantify the average pull of everything that survived it.

 ---